mqless/mqless.github.io/_docs/tutorial-part-2.md

 ## Querying the device group

-Querying the device group is a little more complicated then register a device.
+Querying the device group is a little more complicated than register a device.
-First in-order to query the device group we first need a way
+First in-order to query the devices in the group we need to send them all the read temperature message.
+However, how can actor send messages to other actors?
+This is actually at the base of actor model.

+The answer is, the same way we tested our actors, through MQLess API.
+Now the problem is, how the actor discover the endpoind MQLess?
+Hard coded? configuration?
+Luckily, MQLess provide the endpoint in the header of the message.